 - Evan Jones, "The Xerox machine: its use and influence in business, subculture and the arts" (AHRC funded project, second supervisor)

 - Katherine Doniak, "Feed Your Head: Conceptual Art and Counterculture in America" (Midlands3Cities funded project, lead supervisor).

 - Lucy Mounfield, "Vivian Maier: the Amateur Photographer" (Midlands3Cities funded project, second supervisor)

-I am currently working on a book, provisionally entitled No More Masterpieces: Modern Art After Artaud, which is an analysis of American art of the 1950s to the 1970s through the lens of the American reception of the French writer Antonin Artaud.
+My book, No More Masterpieces: Modern Art After Artaud is forthcoming from Yale University Press.
+It presents an analysis of American art of the 1950s to the 1970s through the lens of the US reception of the French writer Antonin Artaud.

-I am currently developing two new projects: one on the ways in which protest movements revisit, reuse, and reinvent past protest imagery; and one on the role of fictional biography and life narrative in American art of the 1970s and 1980s.
+I am currently developing two new projects: one that examines discourses of regionalism and the frontier narrative in American art and criticism from the 1950s to the present day; and one on semi-fictional autobiography in American art of the 1970s and 1980s.

 In the two years following my PhD, as a postdoctoral fellow at the Getty Research Institute, Los Angeles, I worked on a project entitled Pacific Standard Time: Art in Los Angeles 1945-1980, which included an exhibition and accompanying publication, which I co-edited and co-authored.

 Between 2011 and 2015 I was co-Director of the international research initiative Lawrence Alloway: Critic and Curator, which comprised several symposia, workshops, and a programme of visiting researchers to the Getty Research institute.
 The project culminated in an award-winning collection of scholarly essays.